 We get up to a higher point of the mountain at night where we see a big ol’ death montage.
 They don’t outright say it, but numerous people had to have died.
 Cars fall off of cliffs on the side of the Alps during an awful snowstorm with no way for emergency personnel or helicopters to get to them.
 Some of them fall so far that you can’t even see them anymore, and others have the car visibly crushed while falling.
 Other drivers seem to have a better chance of survival with mere collisions, but several cars burst into flames and there still seems to be no medical staff up there.
 Yikes.

-The race is fairly uneventful….There’s no head to head match ups, and the one time we see Hans do anything it’s just to get passed by Sean.
+The rest of the race is fairly uneventful….There are no head to head match ups, and the one time we see Hans do anything it’s just to get passed by Sean.

 The ending….is complete bull.
 We cut straight from Sean about to win with him daydreaming about winning again, and then we transition to him leaving the racing team with his navigator offering him his share of the prize money!
 What the hell?!
 At least show him actually winning!
 For god’s sake, that’s one of the main points of racing shows!